anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

  - Changing the data type of a protocol element (e.g., "hello": 1 to "hello": "world");
  - Changing the name of a protocol element;
  - Changing the interpreted or semantic meaning of a protocol element (e.g., "secure" changes from signed to encrypted);
- - Changing the inferences to be drawn from the absence of a protocol element;
+ - Changing the inferences to be drawn from the absence of a protocol element (e.g., a default changes from true to false);
  - Expanding the expected range (e.g., 0 to 9 becomes 0 to 10) to
    be found in a protocol element in a response;
  - Contracting the expected range (e.g., 0 to 10 becomes 0 to 9) to
    be found in a protocol element in a request;
- - Expanding the set of values when the set is not defined in an IANA registry to be found in a protocol element in a response;
+ - Expanding a set of values when that set is not defined in an IANA registry to be found in a protocol element in a response;
- - Contracting the set of values when the set is not defined in an IANA registry to be found in a protocol element in a request;
+ - Contracting a set of values when that set is not defined in an IANA registry to be found in a protocol element in a request;
  - Removing a required protocol element from a response;
  - Changing a required protocol element in a response to optional; and